pollfish/docs/unity.md

 ---

 ### At this point you are ready to publish your app with Pollfish!
+** remember to turn app in release mode prior uploading to a relevant App Store
 <br/>
 <img style="margin: 0 auto; display: block;" src="https://pollfish.files.wordpress.com/2016/03/basic_survey.gif"/>
 <br/>